jastakhova/consensual/README.md

 - Native facebook login in the app (https://gist.github.com/jamielob/881e0fe059c0ef0eb36d)
 - proposal page should be opened by the click on the whole row in todo list
 - Add time for activity records.
 Add activity on creation of task
+- Limitation for how many people you can invite
+- If the person was already invited
+- Input error check for inviting

 #### Known Issues
 - Comments block CSS doesn't look nice when there is no comments